mathew653/Underrealm/README.md

-The underrealm is a mod for minecraft focusing on a spirit world based around the concept of a place where souls are sent should nore angel or devil want them, a endless cave what holds many hidden mysterys.
+The underrealm is a mod for minecraft focusing on a spirit world based around the concept of a place where souls are sent should nore angel or demon want them, a endless cave what holds many hidden aspects.

-There will be multiable branches for this project, these will be marked with version info and suffixed with src for source code releases.

-The wiki on this github will document many of the features.
+This branch contains builds for the 1.6.4 prerelease.